banyaszvonat/breaking-videogames/_posts/2025-11-15-banishment-by-renaming.md

 tags: disgaea psp filler
 ---

 What do you do when you don't want to bother with zeroing an array of about 100 kilobytes on every map change?
-Just flag entries by clearing their name string.
+Just flag entries as empty by clearing their name string.
 One byte per entry, very economical.

 What happens when you store text characters on two bytes?